 All HTQs are approved by the Institute for Apprenticeships and Technical Education.
 Each course is developed using the same employer occupational standards as apprenticeships without being employed as an apprentice.
 The Nursing Associate HTQ is suitable for anyone looking to start-their career in nursing or if you are looking to retrain and upskill.

 This is where the creative arts, science and health-related subjects are based.
 This means you’ll share the campus with future nurses, scientists, artists and more.
 You can use the common rooms to relax with friends, work out in the 24-hour gym or have a drink in our on-campus pub or cafes.
 We also have restaurants for you to eat in or grab something on the go.
 Our Learning Resources Centres are open 24/7, which means you can study whenever suits you best.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.

-Nursing Associates are expected to attend University one day per week during term time, and they also have three six-week placements during the academic year.
+Nursing Associates are expected to attend University one day per week for 45 weeks of the year, and they also have three six-eight week placement blocks during the academic year.